apexuser1/savannah/README.md

 The match data also includes:
 - Detailed analysis for each category
 - List of matched and missing skills
+- Full and partial match breakdown for must-have and nice-to-have skills
 - Candidate strengths and weaknesses
 - Hiring recommendation (Highly Recommended, Recommended, Consider, Not Recommended)
 - Summary narrative